-St Mary’s Convent High School is a day school established in 1899 by the sisters
+St Mary’s Convent High School is a day school established in 1899

 The School’s vision outlines that this is an Institution open to girls of all communities,